-For my edX Micro Masters certification in Instructional Design Models, I chose to develop a 20-minute video tutorial on a technical topic.
-Over the past seven weeks, I’ve been developing a curriculum, designing presentations for eLearning as well as Instructor-Led Trainings (ILT) in a classroom with actual students.
+For this client, I developed a curriculum, designed presentations for eLearning, as well as Instructor-Led Trainings (ILT) in a classroom with actual students.
 I created this presentation as part of the curriculum I’m currently developing for an in-person, two-week training class I’m developing for an upcoming governmental project.

 By now, you all know I’m passionate about STEM diversity, right?